 Dyan Cannon

 Other films in which Cannon has performed include The Love Machine (1971), Shamus (1973), The Last of Sheila (1973), Child Under a Leaf (1974), Revenge of the Pink Panther (1978), Honeysuckle Rose (1980), Coast to Coast (1980), Deathtrap (1982), Author!
 Author!
 (1982), Caddyshack II (1988), 8 Heads in a Duffel Bag (1997), Out to Sea (1997), and Boynton Beach Club (2005).
-Cannon made her feature directorial debut with 1990's semiautobiographical drama The End of Innocence, which she also wrote and in which starred.
-From 1997 to 2000, she played a recurring role on the legal series Ally McBeal.
+Cannon made her feature directorial debut with 1990's semiautobiographical drama The End of Innocence, which she also wrote and starred in.
+From 1997 to 2000, she played the recurring role of Judge Jennifer 'Whipper' Cone on the legal series Ally McBeal.

 Before her career took off, Cannon was married to Cary Grant for three years and gave birth to his only child, daughter Jennifer.
 Reluctant to discuss the marriage since their 1968 divorce, Cannon initially turned down publishing deals following Grant's death in 1986.
 Her memoir Dear Cary was published in 2011 and became a New York Times Best Seller.
 In 2023, the book was adapted into a miniseries called Archie with Cannon executive producing.